Mantecol: History

 Roots of the dessert can be traced to 1882 in Istanbul, where Juan Georgalos elaborated bread and traded cereals.
-His son Miguel was expelled (like many other Greeks) from Istanbul in 1921 after a Turkish Government decree, arriving in Poland where he had some relatives.
+His son Miguel was expelled (like many other Greeks) from Istanbul in 1921 after a Turkish Government decree.
+Miguel relocated to Poland where he had family.
 Those people manufactured and sold halva and taught Miguel Georgalos how to prepare it.

-Before World War II started, Georgalos emigrated to Argentina, where he opened a factory in Floresta, Buenos Aires, in 1941, on the same land where the former All Boys venue was located.
+Before World War II started, Georgalos emigrated to Argentina.
+He opened a factory in Floresta, Buenos Aires, in 1941, on the same land where the former All Boys venue was located.
 Miguel named his business La Greco Argentina ("The Greek-Argentine"), being renamed to "Georgalos Hermanos" when the rest of the family arrived in the country.
 Miguel made some changes to the original halva recipe to suit the local customers' taste.
 As he was not able to find sesame in Argentina, he replaced it with peanuts.

-The name Mantecol came after a neighbor of Georgalos gave her opinion about the dessert, saying that it "tasted like butter" ("manteca" in Latin American Spanish).
+The name Mantecol came after a neighbor of Georgalos gave her opinion about the dessert, saying that it "tasted like butter" ("manteca" in Rioplatense Spanish).

-At first, Mantecol was sold in 1 and 3 kg packages, then being marketed in smaller packets.
+At first, Mantecol was sold in 1 and 3 kg packages, but it was later sold in smaller packages.

-After the Argentine economic crisis of 2001, the company sold the rights of the candy to Cadbury Stani (Argentine subsidiary of Cadbury Schweppes) for US$22.5 million who modified the recipe adding glucose syrup, hydrogenated vegetable oil, egg-white, and vanilla.
-When U.S.-based company Kraft Foods Inc. acquired Cadbury in 2010, Mantecol became one of its brands.
-Two years later, Kraft split its business into two new companies, one of them, Mondelez International, took over Cadbury and subsequently the Mantecol brand and products.
+After the 1998–2002 Argentine great depression, the company sold the rights of the candy to Cadbury Stani (Argentine subsidiary of Cadbury Schweppes) for US$22.5 million which modified the recipe, adding glucose syrup, hydrogenated vegetable oil, egg-white, and vanilla.
+When US-based company Kraft Foods Inc. acquired Cadbury in 2010, Mantecol became one of its brands.
+Two years later, Kraft split its business into two new companies.
+One of them, Mondelez International, took over Cadbury and subsequently the Mantecol brand and products.
 Mantecol was manufactured by Mondelez at the Cadbury plant in Victoria, Buenos Aires.

-On the other hand, when in 2008 the "non-competition clause" expired, Georgalos begun, once again, production with the original recipe under the brand Nucrem.
-Three years after the launch, it helped Georgalos to own 30% of the confectionery market.
+However, when the "non-competition clause" expired in 2008, Georgalos begun, once again, production with the original recipe under the brand Nucrem.
+Three years after the launch, Georgalos possessed 30% of the confectionery market.

-In July 2022 it was announced that Mondelez had sold part of its business in Argentina, with its plant in Victoria, Buenos Aires, being acquired by Georgalos.
-Therefore Georgalos regained ownership of the "Mantecol" brand after 21 years, resuming production of the dessert and other products.
-With that operation, Georgalos also acquired other popular candy brands such as Bazooka, Palitos de la selva, Lengüetazo, and Jirafa.
+In July 2022, it was announced that Mondelez had sold part of its business in Argentina, with its plant in Victoria, Buenos Aires, being acquired by Georgalos.
+Therefore, Georgalos regained ownership of the Mantecol brand after 21 years, resuming production of the dessert and other products.
+With that operation, Georgalos also acquired other popular candy brands such as Bazooka, Palitos de la selva, Lengüetazo and Jirafa.